FridahWatetuMuthoni/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls =>Listing files and directories cd <ENTER> => takes you back to the home directory ls -l => list files and directories in full with all the information e.g permisions e.t.c
+ls =>Listing files and directories cd <ENTER> => takes you back to the home directory ls -l => list files and directories in full with all the information e.g permisions e.t.c ls -a => list all files including the hidden files